Skhmt/bf6stats/README.md

 - damage falloff is in discrete steps, not gradually
 - there are no other damage falloff distances besides 5m
 - only two damage locations: head and everything else
+- assuming BR/RS is 200hp and Gauntlet is 142?

 ## todo